fchuffar/mitoseq/README.md

 # MITOSEQ
-A pipeline dedicated to mitochondrial genome analysis from RNA sequencing data.
+A pipeline dedicated to mitochondrial haplogroup finding from RNA sequencing data.

 _________
 ## Installation/Configuration